MPDADDY/portfolio/README.md

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

-> A developer can use this project as a template and customise it to meet their needs.

-To get a local copy up and running, follow these steps.
+Bellow is how you may want to use this project

 ### Prerequisites

 In order to run this project you need:

+terminal and your favourite editor.

 <!--
 Example command: